-The Wales winger had scored all his side's six goals in a run of four matches unbeaten run going into the game against Lyon on Thursday, but it was Mousa Dembele’s late equalizer that ensured progression to the Europa League last 16.
+The Wales winger had scored all his side's six goals in a run of four matches unbeaten run going into the game against Lyon on Thursday, but it was Moussa Dembele’s late equalizer that ensured progression to the Europa League last-16.

 "But then of course we will try and deliver the sort of performances at home we've done on a regular basis this season to cause them a few problems and score a few goals."

 The Hammers' last game at home saw Andy Carroll's goal bring a 1-0 win over Swansea and end a run of six matches without a win, and the manager stated that stopping the supply lines to the winger could be the key to getting another positive result.

 "The team has got to provide him with the service that he needs to express that ability," he explained.